-Construction continues to move forward on the platform over the ERY, with completion expected in 2020.
-The status of construction on the ERY severed parcels is as follows:
+Construction on the platform over the ERY was completed in 2020.
+The following is a description of the ERY severed parcels:

 - Tower C (also known as 10 Hudson Yards or the Coach Building) is a 1,421,776 zoning square foot office building that was substantially completed in 2016.
-The purchase option for 10 Hudson Yards was exercised by Legacy Yards Tenant LP in July 2016, and thus it is not a source of payment or security for the HY Trust Obligations. - Tower A (also known as 30 Hudson Yards) is a 2,069,217 zoning square foot office building under construction with Time Warner as an anchor tenant.
-Completion was completed in 2020. - The Retail Podium is a 983,881 zoning square foot retail mall with Neiman Marcus as an anchor tenant.
+The purchase option for 10 Hudson Yards was exercised by Legacy Yards Tenant LP in July 2016, and thus it is not a source of payment or security for the HY Trust Obligations. - Tower A (also known as 30 Hudson Yards) is a 2,069,217 zoning square foot office building with Time Warner as an anchor tenant.
+Tower A was completed in 2019.
+As of March 24, 2021, six commercial condominiums have completed fee purchase options, and there remains 88,975 zoning square foot of Tower A for which ground rent is still in effect. - The Retail Podium is a 983,881 zoning square foot retail mall with Neiman Marcus as an anchor tenant.
 It opened in March 2019. - Tower D (also known as 15 Hudson Yards) is a 737,779 zoning square foot residential condominium building that was substantially completed in 2019.
-The first residential closings began in the first quarter of 2019. - The Culture Shed, a 100,000 zoning square foot cultural center, was completed in April 2019. - Tower E (also known as 35 Hudson Yards) is an 846,547 zoning square foot mixed use building with residential, office and hotel components scheduled for completion in 2020. - The Retail Pavilion is a 10,800 zoning square foot facility incorporated into the public open space scheduled to open in 2020.
+The first residential closings began in the first quarter of 2019.
+As of March 24, 2021, 179 residential condominiums have completed fee purchase options, and there remains 347,693 zoning square foot of Tower D for which ground rent is still in effect. - The Culture Shed, a 100,000 zoning square foot cultural center, was completed in April 2019. - Tower E (also known as 35 Hudson Yards) is an 846,547 zoning square foot mixed use building with residential, office and hotel components that was completed in 2020. - The Retail Pavilion is a 10,800 zoning square foot facility incorporated into the public open space that was opened in 2020.